Fu-logo-text-2x

 Exercise A

 There are numerous ways to statistically describe a population.
 Important indicators regarding fertility are – among others – the total fertility rate (TFR), the crude birth rate, the net reproduction rate (NRR), and replacement rates.
-Although they all relate to the same phenomenon, their calculation – and therefore precise meaning – differ slightly.
+Although they all relate to the same phenomenon, their calculation – and therefore their precise meaning – differ slightly.
 This has consequences for their usage: depending on the context, one index might be more meaningful than another one.

 Task: